joaocc/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-aws-custom-cloud.md

    - `CUSTOM_CLOUD_ID` with the identifier of your custom cloud, which you can extract from the output of the [avn byoc list](/docs/tools/cli/byoc#avn-byoc-list) command, for example `018b6442-c602-42bc-b63d-438026133f60`.
-   - `GENERATED_SERVICE_ACCOUNT_ID` with the identifier of the service account created when running the infrastructure template in your Google Cloud account, for example `projects/your-project/serviceAccounts/cce-cce0123456789a@your-project.iam.gserviceaccount.com`.
+   - `GENERATED_ROLE_ARN` with the identifier of the role created when running the infrastructure template in your AWS cloud account.
-     You can extract `GENERATED_SERVICE_ACCOUNT_ID` from the output of the `terraform apply` command or `terraform output` command.
+     You can extract `GENERATED_ROLE_ARN` from the output of the `terraform apply` command or `terraform output` command.

 1. Enable your custom cloud in organizations, projects, or units by running